Add a field to checkout

 -

-In the Shopify admin for the development store, open the order details page for the order that you just placed.
+In the Shopify admin for the dev store, open the order details page for the order that you just placed.

 The delivery instructions that you entered are displayed in the Metafields section, in the delivery instructions field that you created.